 In this article, we will look at how the implementation of an automated billing system can facilitate the financial activities of the utility companies and minimize the possibility of errors.

-It also provides the necessary information for planning the company’s cash-flows, as well as the planned revenues at the level of customer or segment, which can be used for analysis of the subsequent new products’ implementation.
-A flexible billing system allows the modern supplier to analyze and in time to create any additional products and services in order to meet the needs of certain target groups, as well as to find the optimal product for each customer in the increasingly competitive utility market.
+It also provides the necessary information for planning the company’s cash-flows, as well as revenues at customer or segment level, which can be used for analysis of subsequent new products’ implementation.
+A flexible billing system allows the modern supplier to analyze and create additional products and services, with the right timing, so that the needs of certain target groups are met.
+What is more, it rises opportunities for finding the optimal product for each customer in the increasingly competitive utility market.

 A proper and modern billing system also needs to include at least an automation process with Business Process Manager, a service-oriented architecture, and relevant micro-services for the different steps.
 With the rollout of smart meters constantly sending meter readings, the modern provider must be prepared for a huge amount of data to be processed accurately in the shortest possible time.